BryceFitzgerald/research_pipeline/modified_matlab_code+data/MATLAB/PSOGSA_ModifiedstandaloneApplication/readme.txt

 4. Appendix

-A. Mac systems:
+A. Linux systems:
 In the following directions, replace MR/v910 by the directory on the target machine where MATLAB is installed, or MR by the directory where the MATLAB Runtime is installed.

+(1) Set the environment variable XAPPLRESDIR to this value:

+MR/v910/X11/app-defaults

-If the environment variable DYLD_LIBRARY_PATH is undefined, set it to the following
+(2) If the environment variable LD_LIBRARY_PATH is undefined, set it to the following:
-   string:

-MR/v910/runtime/maci64:MR/v910/sys/os/maci64:MR/v910/bin/maci64
+MR/v910/runtime/glnxa64:MR/v910/bin/glnxa64:MR/v910/sys/os/glnxa64:MR/v910/sys/opengl/lib/glnxa64

 If it is defined, set it to the following:

-${DYLD_LIBRARY_PATH}:MR/v910/runtime/maci64:MR/v910/sys/os/maci64:MR/v910/bin/maci64
+${LD_LIBRARY_PATH}:MR/v910/runtime/glnxa64:MR/v910/bin/glnxa64:MR/v910/sys/os/glnxa64:MR/v910/sys/opengl/lib/glnxa64

     For more detailed information about setting the MATLAB Runtime paths, see Package and Distribute in the MATLAB Compiler documentation in the MathWorks Documentation Center.